-Without a doubt this is a less than ideal situation, but it is certainly worth pursuing.
+Without a doubt, this is a less than ideal situation, but it is certainly worth pursuing.
 As our experience with this at ACA has grown, we have learned that with strong parental support and effective use of the summer prior to entering (a strong reading list, Latin classes, et cetera) a diligent student can assimilate well into a classical context.
-It is worth noting that classical methodologies have been founded on over 1500 years of honest study of human nature, in contrast to contemporary methodologies which are the deliberate effort to conform our students natures to a humanistic vision.
+It is worth noting that classical methodologies have been founded on over 1500 years of honest study of human nature, in contrast to contemporary methodologies which are the deliberate effort to conform our students’ natures to a humanistic vision.
 As such, even though a classical context might be very different for the student coming in from the side, they will be swimming with the current of their created nature and not against it.
-At ACA we are committed to make such transitions as smooth as possible.
+At ACA we are committed to making such transitions as smooth as possible.

-We graduated our first senior class in the Spring of 2012 and are pleased to report that from that first class to the current class of 2017, %95 of our graduates have been accepted to their first choice college.
+We graduated our first senior class in the Spring of 2012 and are pleased to report that from that first class to the current class of 2020 (33 students graduated), 54.5% of our graduates have been accepted to their first-choice college, 31.5% have gone on to grad school, 12% have received full-ride ROTC scholarships, and 33% of our senior athletes have been recruited by D1 colleges.

 The list of colleges that have accepted our students includes:

-Baylor University, University of Binghamton, Boston University, Cornell University, Covenant College, Clarkson University, Christendom College, University of Dallas, Gordon College, Hillsdale College, The Kings College, Liberty University, The University of Alabama, Stonybrook University, The University of Pennsylvania, Messiah College, Princeton University, RPI, RIT, Embry-Riddle, Wheaton College, and Smith College.
+Baylor University, University of Binghamton, Boston University, Cornell University, Covenant College, Clarkson University, Christendom College, University of Dallas, Gordon College, Hillsdale College, Houghton, The Kings College, Liberty University, The University of Alabama, Stonybrook University, The University of Pennsylvania, Messiah College, Princeton University, RPI, RIT, Embry-Riddle, Wheaton College, and Smith College.

 Our philosophy is that college admissions is about making a good match, not winning the biggest prize and we think that our parents would agree that our graduates have found very good fits.